Masiyonice/obssolution_test_jhiro/README.md

 # obssolution_test_jhiro
-This project is a test form OBS Solution Indonesia
+This project is a test for OBS Solution Indonesia

+Please open the Folder "Test" in your IDEA for running the project, thanks